 Taking proper care of your braces during orthodontic treatment is essential.
+It’s not just about learning proper oral care and developing the best dental hygiene routine, you’ll also have to watch out for your choice of food and drinks.
 What is the best food for new braces, and what foods should you avoid?

 Orthodontic treatment is highly beneficial for your overall oral health – whether you are 12 or 62, braces can help you achieve the smile you deserve.

-When you decide to get orthodontic treatment, you commit to the most optimal version of your dental health.
-But that commitment does require a bit of work and dedication on your part.
+When you decide to get orthodontic treatment, you begin your journey towards the most optimal version of your dental health.
+And that commitment will require a bit of work and dedication on your part.

 We promise it will be worth it!